‘O’ is for ‘Obstacle’

 To a writer, there is nothing more intimidating than an empty page and an inability to fill it.
 Writer’s Block, or ‘The Wall’, can stem from a variety of different issues – each of them difficult to navigate or overcome.
 Thankfully, there are a few things that you can do in order to ‘beat the block’, and get back to your regular, productive level of writing:

+10 Just Do It.
 Sometimes, all you can do is keep going.
 In those moments every word feels as heavy as writing a whole paragraph of them would normally have been, so make sure to view your output/achievements in the same way.
 Forget about editing, grammar, capital letters, and just write.
 Write your way through the block.
-You’ll find that the ‘block’ is (relatively) short lived, and that your ability to write becomes much easier.
+You’ll find that the ‘block’ is (relatively) sshort-lived and that your ability to write becomes much easier.
 Celebrate!